apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 There are many ways to use Traffic Server as a reverse proxy.
 Below are a few example scenarios.

-You can use Traffic Server in reverse proxy mode to:

--  Offload heavily-used origin servers
+-  Offload heavily-used origin servers.

--  Deliver content efficiently in geographically distant areas
+-  Deliver content efficiently in geographically distant areas.

--  Provide security for origin servers that contain sensitive information
+-  Provide security for origin servers that contain sensitive information.

 Offloading Heavily-Used Origin Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Traffic Server can absorb requests to the main origin server and improve
+Traffic Server can accept requests on behalf of the origin server and improve
-the speed & quality of web serving by reducing load and hot spots on
+the speed and quality of web serving by reducing load and hot spots on
 backup origin servers.
 For example, a web hoster can maintain a scalable
-Traffic Server serving engine with a set of low-cost, low-performance,
+Traffic Server system with a set of low-cost, low-performance,
 less-reliable PC origin servers as backup servers.
 In fact, a single
 Traffic Server can act as the virtual origin server for multiple backup
 origin servers, as shown in the figure below.